 Were you recently fired under suspicious or hostile circumstances?
 Losing employment is a very serious issue, as it affects your livelihood, your career, and potentially your future.
 If you were terminated for any unlawful reason, you have the right to pursue justice and compensation from your employer.

-Contact Shellist Lazarz Slobin LLP to discuss your issue with our employment law attorneys in Houston and find out if you have a case.
+Contact Shellist Lazarz Slobin to discuss your issue with our employment law attorneys in Houston and find out if you have a case.